hbrmn/hbrmn.github.io/_posts/2021-06-28-ssNake-howto.md

   - how-to
 ---

-Below you can find how to install and use [ssNake](https://www.ru.nl/science/magneticresonance/software/ssnake/), for the processing and analysis of NMR data.
+Below you can find some instructions on how to install and use [ssNake](https://www.ru.nl/science/magneticresonance/software/ssnake/), for processing and analyzing NMR data.

 # Installation

 ## Windows - Standalone

-You can obtain ssNake through this [link](https://www.ru.nl/publish/pages/914099/ssnake_v1_3_installer_windows.zip).
+You can obtain an executable ssNake installer through this [link](https://www.ru.nl/publish/pages/914099/ssnake_v1_3_installer_windows.zip).
 The installation is straightforward and will leave you with an executable to directly launch the software.

 ## Linux / Python source code